19 Incredible Freshwater Springs in Florida

-Spend the day swimming in the crystal-clear water or explore the 13 miles (21 kilometers) of nature trails in the area.
-Set near Orlando, Wekiwa Springs lies in Wekiwa Springs State Park, where visitors can delight in wildlife-watching, kayaking, and camping.
+Spend the day swimming in the water or explore the 13mi (21km) of nature trails in the area.
+Set near Orlando, Wekiwa Springs lies in Wekiwa Springs State Park, where visitors can delight in wildlife watching, kayaking and camping.

 Settle in for a unique performance of swimming mermaids at Weeki Wachee Springs.
 The state park is a major attraction for families, as audiences can watch a shortened version of The Little Mermaid live from a submerged 400-seat auditorium.
 The Weeki Wachee mermaids perform several musical numbers and activities underwater, including eating and drinking.
 The park also provides educative wildlife shows and a riverboat cruise.